Coderpower/shard/README.md

-# shard
+# Shards
-Shard is an action based server, build on top of express (https://github.com/strongloop/expressjs.com)
+Shards is an action based server, build on top of express (https://github.com/strongloop/expressjs.com)